jcs/rubywarden/AR-MIGRATE.md

-## bitwarden-ruby
+## Rubywarden

-### Migrating to ActiveRecord
+### Migrating From `bitwarden-ruby` to Rubywarden and ActiveRecord

-If you've used this application before it switched to using ActiveRecord, you need to do the following steps to migrate the data and generate the new table structures.
+If you've used this application before it switched to using ActiveRecord (when it was called `bitwarden-ruby`), you need to do the following steps to migrate the data and generate the new table structures.

 Even though the migration script will create a backup of your database, it is probably best to create a backup yourself.